hypertrace/hypertrace/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Check out our [Contribution Guidelines](https://github.com/hypertrace/hypertrace/blob/main/.github/CONTRIBUTING.md) for more details.

 ## License